-"PCI-X SAS RAID card comparison" on page 3
+"PCI-X SAS RAID card comparison" on page 4

-"PCIe SAS RAID card comparison" on page 8
+"PCIe SAS RAID card comparison" on page 9

-This table compares the main features of PCI Express (PCIe) SAS RAID cards.
+Use the tables provided here to compare the main features of PCI Express (PCIe) SAS RAID cards.

 RAID 0 stripes data across the disks in the array, for optimal performance.
 For a RAID 0 array of three disks, data would be written in the following pattern.